crimethinc/website/docs/locales.md

 1. Edit this file to add your translations (more on YAML file formatting below)

-1. Send the updated files to the code collective
+1. Send the updated file to the code collective
     - If you know how to use git / GitHub, you can make a pull reqest
     - If not, that's ok!
 You can email them to the code collective instead (see the _Emailing the CrimethInc.
 Code Collective_ section below)